Deducteam/coq-hol-light/README.md

 numbers and analysis, transcendental numbers, real analysis, complex line integrals, etc. See HOL-Light files for more details.

 The translated theorems are provided as axioms in order to have a fast Require because the proofs currently extracted from HOL-Light are very big (91 Gb) and not very informative for they are low level (the translation is done at the kernel level, not at the source level).
 If you are skeptical, you can however generate and check them again by using the script [reproduce](https://github.com/Deducteam/hol2dk/blob/main/reproduce).
-It however takes 40 hours with 32 processors Intel Core i9-13950HX and 128 Gb RAM.
+It however takes about 25 hours with 32 processors Intel Core i9-13950HX and 128 Gb RAM.
 If every thing works well, the proofs will be in the directory `tmp/output`.

-The types and functions currently [aligned](https://github.com/Deducteam/coq-hol-light/blob/main/With_N.lp) are:
+The types and functions currently [aligned](https://github.com/Deducteam/coq-hol-light/blob/main/mappings.lp) are:
 - types: unit, prod, list, option, sum, ascii, N, R, Z
 - functions on N: pred, add, mul, pow, le, lt, ge, gt, max, min, sub, div, modulo, even, odd, factorial
 - functions on Z: IZR, le, lt, ge, gt, opp, add, sub, mul, abs, sgn, max, min, pow, div, rem, divide, coprime, gcd, lcm